 Understanding and applying space technologies is a major political, economic, industrial and cultural challenge.
 For more than a half century, Safran has built up expertise in the enabling technologies needed for the design and production of rocket propulsion systems and very-high precision optical components.

 Furthermore, Safran is a major player in the satellite market, with more than 30 years of experience in chemical and electric propulsion systems for attitude and orbit control.
 Safran is n°1 in Europe in satellite plasma propulsion systems: satellite applications are increasingly important in our daily lives, from observation and broadcasting, to mobile apps and satellite navigation.
 Throught its company Safran Reosc, Safran is n°1 worldwide in high-performance space optics.

 Solid propellants, for solid rocket motors

-Building on our expertise in chemical engineering, Airbus Safran Launchers provides the energetic materials used in solid propulsion systems.
+Building on our expertise in chemical engineering, ArianeGroup provides the energetic materials used in solid propulsion systems.

 Solid rocket motors, like the boosters on Ariane 5, require a solid propellant that provides the huge amounts of energy needed for lift-off.
 ArianeGroup offers unrivalled technological expertise in this field, spanning the design, development and production of the high-energy chemicals involved, which also demand impeccable risk management.